alto-wg/draft-alto-pv/services.md

-  The `meta` field MUST also include the `dependent-vtags` field, whose value is a single-element array to indicate the version tag of the network map used, where the network map is specified in the `uses` attribute of the multipart filtered cost map resource in IRD.
+  The `meta` field MUST also include the `dependent-vtags` field, whose value is a single-element array to indicate the version tag of the network map used, where the network map is specified in the `uses` attribute of the multipart Filtered Cost Map resource in IRD.

 - The Unified Property Map part MUST also include `Content-ID` and `Content-Type` in its header.
 The value of `Content-ID` has the format of a